11 April 2016

 Maths – Pupils will further develop their computation skills and apply the inverse operation to solve problems involving algebra.
 They will also extend their understanding of number patterns, apply tests of divisibility and further explore fractions and decimals in a topic of ratio and proportion.
 Pupils will also solve problems related to measure and perimeter.

-Art – In preparation for our biennial fashion show pupils will continue with their gargoyle theme and will be designing and making a gargoyle themed mask and t-shirt.
-Each pupil will research objects related to the theme, taking these images through to design drawings, analyzing and selecting suitable materials for their designs.
-Pupils will spend the remainder of the term making their designed masks and t-shirts in wait of the fashion show.
+Art – Pupils will continue with their gargoyle theme and will be designing and making a gargoyle themed mask.
+Each pupil will research objects related to the theme, taking these images through to design drawings, analysing and selecting suitable materials for their designs.

-Games –Pupils will cover a range of physical activities including cricket (for boys), rounders (for girls), tennis and athletics.
+Games – Pupils will cover a range of physical activities including cricket (for boys), rounders (for girls), tennis and athletics.
 In games the programme is aimed to develop an increased level of understanding of basic tactics and rules and how to apply these in a competitive environment.
 In athletics pupils will be given the opportunity to improve in a variety of individual events and their performances will be recorded and monitored.
 There will also be some preparation work for sports day which takes place on the afternoon of Friday 17 June.

 Geography – Pupils will continue to study the rivers topic during the summer term, looking at river processes and landscapes and people who use rivers and manage flooding.
 They will also complete a decision making exercise based on ‘green energy’ which will involve them choosing where to locate a new wind farm in Cumbria.